 Here is the detail a foreign reader should hold on to.
 The thing standing between the Caribbean and a working ferry is not a shortage of boats.

-Mottley described taking personal responsibility for securing treaty arrangements on mutual recognition of driving licences and insurance, so that cargo vehicles can drive onto a vessel in one country and off it in another.
-Port ramps and customs clearance need work too.
+Mottley said she is taking personal responsibility for treaty arrangements on mutual recognition of driving licences and insurance.
+The goal is to let cargo vehicles drive onto a vessel in one country and off it in another, though port ramps and customs clearance need work too.

 Fifteen member states, each with its own rules, is the harder engineering problem.
 A ship can be chartered in a fortnight; a treaty cannot.

-It is the maritime version of the barrier the region’s chambers of commerce complain about on land, where the tariff is zero and the paperwork is the wall.
+It is the maritime version of the barrier the region’s chambers of commerce complain about on land.
+There the tariff is zero and the paperwork is the wall.

 A long record of ferries that never sailed

 Scepticism is earned here.
-A Barbados-based firm, Fast Caribbean, was picked in 2012 to manage a regional service due to start that year, and it never sailed.
+A Barbados-based firm, Fast Caribbean, was selected in 2012 to manage a regional ferry service that was intended to start that year, but the service did not sail.

 What the CARICOM ferry decision signals

 Using an existing state-owned vessel is the tell.
-It converts a capital-investment problem into an operating question, which is a far cheaper way to discover whether anybody will actually pay to ship a pallet.
+It turns a capital-investment problem into an operating question, a far cheaper way to find out whether anybody will actually pay to ship a pallet.

 Guyana sits at one end of the proposed first route, and that is not incidental.
 It is the region’s fastest-growing economy, it produces food the islands import, and it has just started building manufacturing capacity behind cheaper power.